fanniew506/sound-byte/README.md

 # SoundByte

-SoundByte music upload sharing and streaming web application inspired by SoundCloud(http://wwww.soundcloud.com) created by Fannie Wang.
-It features recipes that users can save to their recipe box, rate, comment on, and more.
+SoundByte is a music upload sharing and streaming web application inspired by SoundCloud(http://wwww.soundcloud.com) created by Fannie Wang.
+It features the ability for users to upload tracks, listen to other users uploads, and comment on tracks.
 Take a look at it live at [http://www.soundbytestreaming.com](http://www.soundbytestreaming.com) — you can log in on an already registered account with one click using the demo button.

 [Live Here][live]